I have been a musician since I was three years old, and reached "professional" status soon after.

 I moved to Washington, DC, in 2007, where I worked at The John F. Kennedy Center For The Perfoming Arts, The National Theatre, Ford's Theatre, Signature Theatre, Arena Stage, Studio Theatre, and many other venues.
 I also performed as Musical Director/Conductor and Pianist for Amanda McBroom (composer of The Rose) on a three-week concert-tour of Tuscany.

-I continue to perform around the world as a freelancer, and currently perform and coach in the Syracuse, NY area.
+I continue to perform around the world as a freelancer.